Exploding Head Syndrome (EHS) and migraines are two

 conditions, healthcare

-can better tailor their treatment approaches to
+professionals can better tailor their treatment approaches to

 improve the lives of individuals affected by EHS and migraines.
 Through increased awareness and continued